Watch past educational presentations and see live events in real time

 The American College of Rheumatology (ACR) offers a variety of trusted educational information about arthritis and other rheumatic diseases for patients and caregivers.

 Browse more than 80 free, patient-focused fact sheets and videos for rheumatology patients.

 Explore the Simple Tasks campaign, which aims to educate the public by deepening the understanding of the impact of these diseases, thereby ensuring those who suffer from their effects receive the proper treatment to enhance their quality of life.

-The campaign theme, “My Disease May Be Invisible, But I’m Not,” spotlights the diverse experiences of individuals who live with chronic and sometimes debilitating rheumatic diseases that affect more than 54 million adults and an estimated 300,000 children in the U.S. In a recent survey, two-thirds of Americans living with rheumatic disease reported their disease sometimes feels invisible because they “don’t look sick” to those around them – a finding that illustrates the continued need to increase awareness and end the stigma surrounding chronic diseases.
+The 2020 campaign theme, “My Disease May Be Invisible, But I’m Not,” spotlighted the diverse experiences of individuals who live with chronic and sometimes debilitating rheumatic diseases that affect more than 54 million adults and an estimated 300,000 children in the U.S. In a recent survey, two-thirds of Americans living with rheumatic disease reported their disease sometimes feels invisible because they “don’t look sick” to those around them – a finding that illustrates the continued need to increase awareness and end the stigma surrounding chronic diseases.

 Download the RDAM Flyer

 Do you have a compelling story to share about how your rheumatic disease affects every day simple tasks?
 Or about the importance of working with your rheumatologist?
 By sharing your experience with us, you can help influence policymakers to ensure more favorable policy for people living with a rheumatic disease.
 Share your story with the American College of Rheumatology.